bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-07-cat-people.md

 Dynamite _(panther)_
 Dorothy Lloyd _(cat voice)_

 USA 1943©
 73 mins

-* Uncredited
+*Uncredited

 Print preserved by Library of Congress

-The screening on Mon 19 Dec will be introduced
-by Clarisse Loughrey, chief film critic for
+The screening on Mon 19 Dec will be introduced by Clarisse Loughrey, chief film critic for  _The Independent_
-_The Independent_

-<![endif]-->

 _Cat People_ by Kim Newman is available to buy from the BFI Shop: **https://shop.bfi.org.uk/cat-people-bfi-film-classics.html**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NTQyMzc2Nl19
+eyJoaXN0b3J5IjpbLTE3NzQzNjU1MTNdfQ==
 -->